AdobeDocs/aem-forms-automated-conversion-service.en/help/introduction-to-automated-form-conversion-service.md

 </ul>
 -->

 Automated Forms Conversion service runs on Adobe Cloud.
-[Configure your local AEM Instance and Adobe I/O account](configure-the-automated-forms-conversion-service.md) to connect to the conversion service running on Adobe Cloud.
+[Configure Adobe I/O account of your organization and connect your local AEM instance](configure-the-automated-forms-conversion-service.md) to the conversion service running on Adobe Cloud.
+You can use the service to convert a PDF form to an adaptive form only after creating a successful connection between your local AEM instance and Automated Forms Conversion service running on Adobe Cloud.

-### 2. Use the conversion service {#use-the-conversion-service}
+### 2. Convert PDF forms to adaptive forms {#use-the-conversion-service}

-After your AEM Forms environment is configured, to convert your print forms to adaptive forms, [upload source forms](convert-existing-forms-to-adaptive-forms.md) to your AEM instance and [start the conversion](convert-existing-forms-to-adaptive-forms.md#run-the-conversion).
+After your AEM Forms environment is configured, to convert your PDF forms to adaptive forms, [upload PDF forms](convert-existing-forms-to-adaptive-forms.md) to your AEM instance and [start the conversion](convert-existing-forms-to-adaptive-forms.md#run-the-conversion).
 Before uploading the forms, consider the following:

-* Do not upload the protected forms.
+* Do not upload the secured forms.
 The service does not convert password-protected and encrypted forms.
 * Do not upload scanned, coloured, non-English language, and filled forms.
 Such forms are not supported.
-* Do not upload source forms with spaces in the filename.
+* Do not upload PDF forms with spaces in the filename.
-* Make the suggested changes in source forms described in the [Best practices and considerations](styles-and-pattern-considerations-and-best-practices.md) article.
+* Make the suggested changes in PDF forms described in the [Best practices and considerations](styles-and-pattern-considerations-and-best-practices.md) article.
 * Read the [Known issues](known-issues.md) article to avoid pitfalls.

 <!--